Expansion of the NBA: Montreal

+Montreal also hosts the NHL's Montreal Canadiens, the CFL's Montreal Alouettes and MLS' CF Montréal.

+In Mexico

 Mexico City

-Since 1992, the NBA Global Games have had NBA games hosted in different places around the world, with Palacio de los Deportes in Mexico City (the capital and most populous city in Mexico) being one of the venues for hosting preseason games and regular season games.
-The arena has a capacity of over 20,000.
+Since 1992, the NBA Global Games have had NBA games hosted in different places around the world, with Palacio de los Deportes and Mexico City Arena in Mexico City (the capital and most populous city in Mexico) being two of the venues for hosting preseason games and regular season games.
+The arenas both have a capacity of over 20,000.

 On December 7, 2017, reports stated that the NBA would put an NBA G League team in the city.
-Commissioner Adam Silver also made a statement that the NBA had been in discussions to open an NBA Academy in that city for Latin American and Caribbean players.
-The team is scheduled to begin play in the 2021–22 NBA G League season.
+Commissioner Adam Silver also made a statement that the NBA had been in discussions to open an NBA Academy in the city for Latin American and Caribbean players.
+The Capitanes de la Ciudad de México began play in the 2021–22 NBA G League season.

 Teams

-The NBA originated in 1946 with 11 teams, and through a sequence of team expansions, reductions, and relocations currently consists of 30 teams.
+The NBA originated in 1946 with 11 teams, and through a sequence of team expansions, contractions, and relocations consists of 30 teams.
 The United States is home to 29 teams and one is located in Canada.

-In the following table it shows current NBA teams that are participating in the 2020–21 NBA season, in which city they are located, when the club was founded, joined the NBA, number of times relocated and times the franchise name has changed.
+The following table shows current NBA teams that are participating in the 2025–26 NBA season, in which city they are located, when the club was founded, joined the NBA, number of times relocated and times the franchise name has changed.